mgl-0589/udacity-capstone_project/Capstone Project.md

 #### The database needed to be accessed by 100+ people.

-Data warehouse in cloud is one of the best options for accessing databases simultaneously by a lot of people.
-Technologies like Redshift, BigQuery, Teradata, Aster, Oracle ExaData or Azure, paralellize the execution of one query on multiple CPU/machines.
+A data warehouse in the cloud is one of the best options for accessing databases simultaneously by a lot of people.
+Technologies like Redshift, BigQuery, Teradata, Aster, Oracle ExaData or Azure, parallelize the execution of one query on multiple CPU/machines.
+For instance, Redshift has the ability to automatically adds additional cluster capacity when it is increased the numbers of queries to read data; this technology combined with Amason S3 storage, with its technology of distributed workloads, allows working easily in high concurrency workloads scenarios.

 ## References